BIGJRA/BIGJRA.github.io/reborn.md

 To the left you'll find a Light Shard, which heals your party but disappears after.
 You can always leave it here for a little while until you need it more, if you'd like.

-Head up and talk to Victoria for a battle.
+If you talked to Victoria near the park earlier, head up and talk to Victoria for a battle.
+If you didn't or you want to skip her battle, talk to the fridge in the upper right corner to delete the barrier.

 Apprentice Victoria (2x Potion).
 Field: No Field
 - Ralts, Lv.
 18, @Wise Glasses, Ability: Synchronize, IVs: 31